 I love storytelling.
-When a story so beautifully begins to focus... it's much like childhood dreams.
+I'm often taken back to childhood dreams.
 Mine lead with the sound of galloping horses, the smell of coffee, and the feel of leather and wheatgrass.

 Since childhood I have been drawn to painting rural themed, classic subjects - and I thrive on reinterpreting them with new character.